AGR FILMS HAVE BEEN SCREENING IN FILM FESTIVALS WORLDWIDE OVER 200 TIMES.

 The screening will be for teams, friends and family and other AGRtists.
 NO INDUSTRY WILL BE IN ATTENDANCE.

 Registration for team leaders for will open up on the first day of production of the previous month.
-The announcement for team leaders will first be made on the film shoot out ALUMNI page.
-Additional announcements will be made on the AGR Short Film Challenge webpage and via email on the following day.
+The announcement for team leaders will first be made on the film challenge facebook page.
+Additional announcements will be made here on the AGR Short Film Challenge webpage.
 Be sure to check back regularly and look at the Facebook Group for announcements!
-ONLY EIGHT teams are available each month!
+ONLY TEN teams are available each month!
+This consists of 3 wild card teams and 7 team leader teams.
 A team can have 1 team leader or they can have co team leaders.
 Each team will be led by a team leader (or a co- team leader) who will serve as the lead producer(s) for each team.
-If you are working with a co-team leader, only one team leader will register on the team leader bookeo link and the other will register on the actor link.
-We will keep both team leaders on the team leader email threads, and each team leader will get updates from Shannon, however we only want one team leader per team to register on the team lead page.
+Each team leader will get updates from Shannon.

 Team leaders should be available throughout the pre-production to post-production period.
-Actors are only needed for some or all of the week long day production period, depending on what their team leader sees as fit.
-Actors: please keep your schedule available for the ENTIRE PRODUCTION PERIOD unless otherwise stated by your team leader(s).
+All other team members are only needed for some or all of the week long day production period, depending on what their team leader sees as fit.
+TEAM MEMBERS: please try to keep your schedule available for the ENTIRE PRODUCTION PERIOD unless otherwise stated by your team leader(s).

 We also host "The Best of" every quarter to present your films in front of prominent industry professionals.
 "Best Of" films are chosen based on the combination of audience votes at the monthly screening and the votes from a hand selected committee of Casting Directors.

-There are no cash refunds, but a credit for use towards a later Challenge will be issued for only the following reasons:
+There are no cash refunds, but a credit for use towards a later Challenge will be issued to those who cancel more than 7 days (ONE WEEK) prior to production.

 Cancellation Policy for Team Leaders

-Team leaders and wild card teams will have up to ONE WEEK (8 days) prior to the first day of "production" to cancel their shoot in order for their actors to receive full credit.
+Team leaders and wild card teams will have up to ONE WEEK (8 days) prior to the first day of "production" to cancel their shoot in order for their team to receive full credit.
 Because of the limited number of slots available, team leaders will only be credited back if another team leader replaces them.
-Any cancellations within ONE WEEK (7 days) of production from general or wild card teams will not be credited for both actors and team leaders.
+Any cancellations within ONE WEEK (7 days) of production from general or wild card teams will not be credited.

 How long can my film be?